jakobharden/phd_dataset_exporter/README.md

 ## Related software

+### Dataset Compiler, version 1.1:

-The referenced datasets are compiled from raw data using a dataset compilation tool implemented in the programming language of GNU Octave 6.2.0 ("Dataset Compiler, version 1.1") .
+The referenced datasets are compiled from raw data using a dataset compilation tool implemented in the programming language of GNU Octave 6.2.0.
 To understand the structure of the datasets, it is a good idea to look at the soure code of that tool.
-Therefore, it was made publicly available under the MIT licence at the repository of Graz University of Technology.
+Therefore, it was made publicly available under the MIT license at the repository of Graz University of Technology.

-Another tool, implemented in the programming language of GNU Octave 6.2.0, allows for plotting measurement data contained in the datasets ("Dataset viewer, version 1.0").
-The main features of that script collection cover 2D plots, 3D plots and rendering MP4 video files from the measurement data contained in the datasets.
-It is also made publicly available under the MIT licence at the repository of Graz University of Technology.

-### Dataset Compiler, version 1.1:
 - Harden, J. (2023) "Ultrasonic Pulse Transmission Tests: Data set compiler (1.1)".
 Graz University of Technology. [doi: 10.3217/6qg3m-af058](https://doi.org/10.3217/6qg3m-af058)

+[!NOTE]
+*Dataset Compiler* is also available on **github**.
+[Dataset Compiler](https://github.com/jakobharden/phd_dataset_compiler)

 ### Dataset Viewer, version 1.0:

+*Dataset Viewer* is implemented in the programming language of GNU Octave 6.2.0 and allows for plotting measurement data contained in the datasets.
+The main features of that script collection cover 2D plots, 3D plots and rendering MP4 video files from the measurement data contained in the datasets.
+It is also made publicly available under the MIT licence at the repository of Graz University of Technology.

 - Harden, J. (2023) "Ultrasonic Pulse Transmission Tests: Dataset Viewer (1.0)".
 Graz University of Technology. [doi: 10.3217/c1ccn-8m982](https://doi.org/10.3217/c1ccn-8m982)

+[!NOTE]
+*Dataset Viewer* is also available on **github**.
+[Dataset Viewer](https://github.com/jakobharden/phd_dataset_viewer)

 ## Revision and release history